Opioid Overdose Cases that Involve Benzodiazepines

 The onset of dependence on benzodiazepines is highly possible with prolonged use of therapeutic doses.
 In some cases, dependence can set in even after short-term treatment.
 Normally, it is best to gradually discontinue benzodiazepines to avoid withdrawal symptoms.

 Generally, the withdrawal effects are noticed within 24 hours of discontinuing shorter-acting drugs.
-Here, the reactions are brief and comparatively more intense in nature.
+Here, the reactions are brief and comparatively more intense.
 In the case of longer-acting benzodiazepines, withdrawal symptoms take longer to manifest.
-Symptoms typically begin a few days after the drugs are discontinued and peak after approximately seven days thereafter.
+Benzo addiction withdrawal symptoms typically begin a few days after the drugs are discontinued and peak after approximately seven days thereafter.

 Withdrawal effects can be expected if the drug therapy, particularly those involving short-acting benzodiazepines, is discontinued suddenly.
 Sudden discontinuation could also result in rebound insomnia, making it difficult for the patient to sleep.